panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 This is not a problem, because usually, the property names are valid identifiers: e.g. `name`, `address`, `street`, `createdBy`.

-But sometimes you can encounter properties that are not valid identifiers:
+But sometimes properties are not valid identifiers:

 ```javascript{6-7}
 const weirdObject = {